 About the manufacturer: Butterfly

-Butterfly are an American table tennis brand that was founded in 1960 to provide high-quality professional and recreational ping pong equipment.
+Butterfly are a Japanese table tennis brand that was founded in the 1950s to provide high-quality professional and recreational ping pong equipment.
 Their dedication to research and quality has led to them being one of the most popular table tennis brands in the world.
 Their tables, preassembled rackets and rubbers are hugely popular with professional and amateurs alike.
 They sponsor some of the top players in the world who love their products.
 You should have no hesitation when ordering one of their paddles or tables.

 Pros of the 401